stephenajulu/ajulusthoughts2/content/post/how-i-started-investing.md

-+++
-authors = ["Stephen Ajulu"]
+---
+authors:
+  - Stephen Ajulu
-date = 2021-02-08T15:00:00Z
+date: 2021-02-08T15:00:00Z
-excerpt = "I'll be sharing my investment journey and how you can start yours too.
-The journey of a million miles begin with 1 step." hero = "/static/images/investing-1.png" title = "How I Started Investing"
+excerpt: I'll be sharing my investment journey and how you can start yours too.
+The journey of a million miles begin with 1 step.

-+++
+hero: "/images/investing-1.png"
+title: How I Started Investing
+categories:
+  - finance
+tags:
+  - investment
+  - investing
+  - finance
+  - investing kenya
+  - getting stated
+---

 Hi, how are you?

 My name is Stephen and welcome to "How I Started Investing".